-Norma Spearman, Chief Legal Support Officer at DLA Piper explains, “When COVID-19 started to become more widespread, we realized the best option to protect the health and safety of our workforce was to move to 100% remote work.
+Norma Spearman, Chief Legal Support Officer at DLA Piper explains, “When COVID-19 started to become more widespread, we realised the best option to protect the health and safety of our workforce was to move to 100% remote work.
 As part of that transition, we tapped into each of our assistants and had them reach out to each attorney to ensure they had BigHand Workflow downloaded on to their computers, and walk them through how easy it is to use the tool, before they left the office.”

-The workflow solution helps firms to ensure that remote working is optimized for support staff and lawyers, so that client service delivery remains optimal.
+The workflow solution helps firms to ensure that remote working is optimised for support staff and lawyers, so that client service delivery remains optimal.
 With full visibility of the workflow, firms can better understand which types of work are being delegated, what the progress of certain tasks are at any time, and are able to easily move work around to optimize resource capacity.

 Spearman offers advice to other firms, “The most important part of the onboarding process is to select a few workflow types, engage subject matter experts to provide a strong support system, which can be done remotely and make sure staff understand their role within the team concept.
-Law firms are used to working in silos, but BigHand helped us to convey that there is a more efficient, better way of prioritizing and getting work done.”
+Law firms are used to working in silos, but BigHand helped us to convey that there is a more efficient, better way of prioritising and getting work done.”

 DLA first implemented the technology in 2018 to all 28 US offices over a five-week period, a rapid deployment supported by a detailed communication and training plan, including webinars.